 Run for Office

 It is never too early to start preparing if you think you might want to run for office one day.
 Visit our Henrico Elected Officials page to see when each office is up for election.
-There are a number of resources and programs that are available for prospective candidates, including those listed on this page.
-And when you're ready, reach out to our Chair, who will sit down with you to discuss your interests in depth.
+There are a number of resources and programs available for prospective candidates, including those listed on this page.
+And when you're ready, reach out to our Candidates and Nominations Committee to discuss your interests in depth.

 The Democratic Party of Virginia's Pat Jennings Project provides access to online training and other resources, including a day of free training for Virginia candidates during the summer.